Sheriff Finalist For Idaho’s Largest County Blames Jews For Communism

-Category: World Politics Hits: 7One of the clearest priorities for public officials that has emerged from the Jan.
+Category: World Politics Hits: 18One of the clearest priorities for public officials that has emerged from the Jan.
 6 Capitol insurrection is the dire need to root far-right extremists out of the ranks of the nation’s law enforcement agencies—underscored by an FBI intelligence report warning that white supremacists are targeting such agencies for infiltration.
 More than anything, effectively confronting far-right terrorism and violence will require ensuring that law enforcement is not subverted by officers who sympathize with their frequently unhinged ideologies.

 Read more https://crooksandliars.com/2021/07/traubel-idaho-antisemitism-sheriff